email4reg/Financial-Engineering/Theory on Stocks.md

 **Preferred Stock**: Preferred stocks represents some degree of ownership in a company, but doesn't come with the same voting rights.Preferred shares are guaranteed a fixed dividend forever.Another advantage is that in the event of liquidation, preferred shareholders are paid off before the common shareholder (but still after debt holders).
 Preferred stock may also be callable, meaning that the company has the option to purchase the shares from shareholders at anytime for any reason (usually for a premium).

 **Different Classes Of Stocks:**
+Companies customize different classes of stocks, in a way they want to have the voting power to remain in certain groups, hence different classes of shares are given different voting rights.
+When there is more classes of stocks they are designated as *class A and class B*.
+For instance,Berkshire Hathaway (ticker: BRK), has two classes of stock.
+The different forms are represented by placing the letter behind the ticker symbol in a form like this: "BRKa, BRKb" or "BRK.A, BRK.B".

+## Stock Exchanges: NYSE,NASDAQ
+**New York Stock Exchange(NYSE):** One of the most prestigious stock exchange in the world.Currently NYSE has stocks of huge American Enterprises like : General Electric, McDonald's,Citigroup, Coca-Cola, Gillette and Wal-mart.
+**NASDAQ:** Over The Counter(OTC) market of which NASDAQ is the most popular.